Tyler Hirsch: Colorado incident

 "If there's any family that can handle being labeled 'weird', it’s my family."

 While Hirsch may have wanted to put his troubles behind him, he wasn't able to escape his demons.
 He played just two games the following season but received a redshirt so he could appear for a 5th year.
 While his scoring touch was still apparent, Hirsch was kicked off the team by head coach Don Lucia in December.
 While Hirsch stated that the cause was solely for academic reasons, his troubles did not prevent the Minnesota Wild from showing interest in the diminutive forward and offered him a try-out contract.
 He joined the Houston Aeros' for their training camp in the fall of 2007 but did not make the final roster.
 Instead he was offered a minor-league contract to play for the Texas Wildcatters, the Wild's AA-affiliate, and expected to report once their season began.
-While Hirsch was reported to have given his verbal agreement to the deal, the contract was never signed.
+Hirsch was reported to have given his verbal agreement to the deal but the contract was never signed.
 Instead, Hirsch claimed that he never saw a contract and accused the Wild of unethical practices.

 Even with a tumultuous record, Hirsch still managed to start a professional career though he had to travel to Finland to do so.
 He appeared in three games for HPK and then quickly ended his scoreless tenure with the club before returning to North America.
 Hirsch finished out the rest of the season in the ECHL and then did not play at all the following year.
-He made another brief appearance, this time with the Johnstown Chiefs during the 2009–10 season before hanging up his skates for good.
+He made another brief appearance, this time with the Johnstown Chiefs, during the 2009–10 season before hanging up his skates for good.